Raccoon0305/2019_spring_gt/README.md

 # DCPM
 Directed Chinese Post Man:

+Description:
+1. This program is for directed graph.
+2. This program considers the shortest path, this is presented mainly on finding which edges are going to be walked twice.
+   The input graph can have weights on edges, but it also accept unweighted ones, just give every edge an identical weight value.
+3. About the standard input of this program: Each line presents an edge,
+   format: (head, tail, weight, capability(always be 1 if simple graph)) a b 100 1 example like graph_in.txt

 Method:
 1. Find out vertices whose indegree is not equal to out degree
 2. Find the shortest path from each inter to each outer